JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ### Optimization 2.

 The next optimization is to use gzip to compress the file before it gets sent.
 Because it's sending less data, we can expect some amount of time improvement.
 Furthermore, we can compress the data at startup and save it as a file and just load from a file and return it.
 I also optimized for the compression ratio compared to speed of compression.
 I previously found that using `gzip -6` was optimal and thus picked it for this experiment.
-More experimentation can be done for this specific use case, but I think it's rather optimal and any change won't have significant difference, but that's just speculation and needs to be tested.
+More experimentation can be done for this specific use case, but I think it's rather optimal and any change won't have a significant difference, but that's just speculation and needs to be tested.

 At a high level, when the route gets hit, we are loading the gzipped version of our data into memory as a `Vec<u8>`, which is how you can represent bytes in Rust.
 We then use our Responder to return the bytes as well as setting the Header `Content-Encoding` to `gzip` so the service that fetches this data knows that it needs to be decompressed before it can be used.
-It's important to test the time it takes to decompress the data as well as the time it takes to send the data, as both impact real world performance.
+It's important to test the time it takes to decompress the data as well as the time it takes to send the data, as both impact real-world performance.

 ```rs
 struct GzippedJson(Vec<u8>);